 I’m pretty good at knowing exactly what is happening in my body and when.
 I’ve accurately diagnosed myself with injuries that have taken years to show up in scans.
 I’m my very own body whisperer.

-So when something like this happens, it’s a virtual kick in the guts, or more specifically, the bladder.
+So when this happened, it was a virtual kick in the guts, or more specifically, the bladder.

 “Getting a UTI every few weeks or months doesn’t give you much breathing room to feel human.
 To get things done.”